lukasz-madon/lukaszmadon.github.io/_posts/2013-06-24-Sum-bitdiff-between-all-pairs-of-numbers-in-a-collection.md

     input: {1,2,3} -> pairs {(1,2),(1,3),(2,1),(2,3),(3,1),(3,2)} -> output: 8

-This can be optimize by generating just half of the pairs (bitDiff operation is transitive), but it's still O(n^2).
+This can be optimized by generating just half of the pairs (bitDiff operation is transitive), but it's still O(n^2).
 Can we do O(n)?
 Scroll for a hint!

 <br/><br/><br/><br/><br/>
 <br/><br/><br/><br/><br/>
 <br/><br/><br/><br/><br/>

-What if we just have 0 and 1 in the array?
+What if we just have 0's and 1's in the array?

 <br/><br/><br/><br/><br/>
 <br/><br/><br/><br/><br/>
 <br/><br/><br/><br/><br/>

-Let's consider simple case
+Let's consider a simple case:

     [0,1] ->  1
     [1,1] ->  0